Thrissur Development Authority: History

-In 1981 the Government of Kerala constituted Thrissur Urban Development Authority (TUDA) under Town Planning Act.
-It came into existence on till June 1983.
+In 1981 the Government of Kerala constituted the Thrissur Urban Development Authority (TUDA) under the Town Planning Act.
+It came into existence in June 1983.
 In 2007, the Government of Kerala dissolved the authority.
 Later in 2012, the authority was again reconstituted by the Government of Kerala.
-In 8 April 2013, Government of Kerala had appointed K Radhakrishnan as Chairman of Development Authority and Renamed as Thrissur Development Authority (TDA).
-In 2016, Kerala Government disbanded Thrissur Development Authority.
+On 8 April 2013, the Government of Kerala had appointed K Radhakrishnan as Chairman of Development Authority and Renamed as Thrissur Development Authority (TDA).
+In 2016, the Kerala Government disbanded Thrissur Development Authority.